jdeviers/smallPrograms/README.md

 ---

  - ## MatrixDiag
+   Diagonalises a NxN, real-valued matrix, symmetric or not.
+The matrix is provided, in free-format, inside a separate file; the path to which is provided at runtime as an argument to the program.
+It interfaces LAPACK's double precision matrix diagonalisation routines [DSYEV](https://netlib.org/lapack/explore-html/d2/d8a/group__double_s_yeigen_ga442c43fca5493590f8f26cf42fed4044.html) (for symmetric matrices) and [DGEEV](https://www.netlib.org/lapack/explore-html/d9/d8e/group__double_g_eeigen_ga66e19253344358f5dee1e60502b9e96f.html) (nonsymmetric).
+These routines consist in an efficient implementation of the [QR algorithm](https://en.wikipedia.org/wiki/QR_algorithm) for generating eigenvalues and eigenvectors to a matrix.
+This code was initially intended to allow a quick and handy evaluation of eigenvalues for [hyperfine coupling tensors](https://en.wikipedia.org/wiki/Hyperfine_structure).
+It was also included in a bash pipeline for computing averaged magnetic properties, with downstream operation on eigenvalues performed in simple python script, before the whole thing was turned into a single python script.

    **To compile:** Requires make, gfortran and a LAPACK installation.
 The location of the library must be set in the Makefile.